Abortion ruling prompts variety of reactions from states

 Background: California outlawed abortion in 1850, except when the life of the mother was in danger.
 The law changed in 1967 to include abortions in the case of rape, incest or if a woman’s mental health were in danger.
 In 1969, the California Supreme Court declared the state’s original abortion law to be unconstitutional but left the 1967 law in place.
 In 1972, California voters added a “right to privacy” to the state constitution.
 Since then, the state Supreme Court has interpreted that “right to privacy” as a right to access abortion, allow minors to get an abortion without their parents’ permission and use public funding for abortions in the state’s Medicaid program.
 California now requires private health insurance plans to cover abortions and does not allow them to charge things such as co-pays or deductibles for the procedure.

-Effect of Supreme Court ruling: Abortion will remain legal in California prior to the viability of a fetus.
-Democratic Gov. Gavin Newsom has vowed to make California a sanctuary for women who live in other states where abortion is outlawed or severely restricted.
-The number of women who travel to the state for abortions is expected to rise significantly.
+Effect of Supreme Court ruling: Abortion remains legal in California prior to the viability of a fetus.
+Democratic Gov. Gavin Newsom has vowed to make California a sanctuary for women who live in states where abortion is outlawed or severely restricted.
+The number of women who travel to California for abortions is expected to rise significantly.

 ———